 Discount Rate Determination Method: Under GASB 75, the discount rate for unfunded plans must be based on a yield or index rate for a 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-Rates were taken from the S&P municipal bond 20-year high grade rate index as of the measurement dates.
+Rates were taken from the Bond Buyer 20-Bond Go index as of the measurement dates.